zig-gamedev/zig-gamedev/libs/zpix/README.md

-# zpix v0.9.0 - performance markers for PIX
+# zpix v0.10.0 - performance markers for PIX

 ## Getting started

-Copy `zpix` and `zwin32` folders to a `libs` subdirectory of the root of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `zpix` and `zwin32` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
 ```zig
     .zpix = .{ .path = "libs/zpix" },
     .zwin32 = .{ .path = "libs/zwin32" },